 The Trade-Related Aspect of Intellectual Property Rights (TRIPS) Agreement, setup up and agreed upon by all 162 World Trade Organisation (WTO) member parties, has a major role in facilitating the trade of knowledge and creativity.
 It is the reference for resolving any trade disputes over intellectual property rights, infringement, misappropriation and enforcement and assures that WTO members are consistent in their domestic objectives.
 The Agreement acts as legal recognition of the significance of the link between intellectual property and trade.

 Prior to this agreement, the extent and protection and enforcement provided for these rights varied widely across the world.
 As such, intellectual property became much more important in trading between companies and countries, becoming a tension between international economic relations.
-With the TRIPS Agreement provided new rules for intellectual property rights and was seen as a way to introduce more order and predictability, while settling disputes systematically.
+The TRIPS Agreement provided new rules for intellectual property rights and was seen as a way to introduce more order and predictability while settling disputes systematically.

 Five broad areas are covered by the TRIPS Agreement:

 - How general provisions and basic principles of the multilateral trading system apply to international intellectual property.